ConPaaS-team/conpaas/docs/userguide.rst

 only accessible from your local machine.

 Note that also *Horizon* (the Openstack dashboard) is running on it as well.
-In case you are curious and you want to look inside the system, Horizon can be reached (using HTTP, not HTTPS) at the same IP address::
+In case you are curious and want to have a look under the hood, Horizon can be reached (using HTTP, not HTTPS) at the same IP address::

   http://192.168.56.xxx